xinwenfu/VChat_TRUN/README.md

 	<img src="Images/I10.png" width=600>

-5. (Optional) Use the [mona.py](https://github.com/corelan/mona) python program within Immunity Debugger to determine useful information about our target process.
+5. (Optional) Use the [mona.py](https://github.com/corelan/mona) Python program within Immunity Debugger to determine some useful information about our target process.
 While the *cyclic pattern* from [exploit1.py](./SourceCode/exploit1.py) is in memory we can run the command ```!mona findmsp``` in the command line at the bottom of the Immunity Debugger GUI. **Note:** We must have sent the cyclic pattern and it must be present in the stack frame at the time we run this command!

 	<img src="Images/I12.png" width=600>